apache/mesos/docs/cmake-examples.md

 As of this writing, Java 9 is not yet supported, but Java 8 has been tested.

-The Java build defaults to `OFF` because it is slow, to build the Java components on Windows, turn it `ON`:
+The Java build defaults to `OFF` because it is slow.
+To build the Java components on Windows, turn it `ON`:

 ```powershell